ajm01/liberty-dev-tools-eclipse/docs/getting-started/getting-started.md

 ### Avoid trouble - Starting Eclipse with the correct environment on MacOS
 Since the Liberty Tools feature uses the well-known environment variables: PATH and JAVA_HOME, you will encounter problems on MacOS if these variables are not set within your Eclipse IDE process, e.g. the mvn executable might not be found.

-There are several methods to potentially address this on MacOS:
+There are several methods that can be used to potentially address this on MacOS:

 Start eclipse from the command line:

-To ensure that eclipse gets the correct PATH information, start eclipse from the command line in the eclipse IDE installation directory
+- To ensure that eclipse gets the correct PATH information, start eclipse from the command line in the eclipse IDE installation directory

-`>PATH=$PATH ./eclipse`
+- `>PATH=$PATH ./eclipse`

 Start eclipse through Finder: